Fire and rescue services

 Failing to obtain an entry permit may result in a refusal of entry by Israeli border authorities.

-The Australian Government cannot intervene on your behalf, and our ability to provide consular assistance in these circumstances may be limited.
+The Australian Government can't intervene on your behalf, and our ability to provide consular assistance in these circumstances may be limited.

-On 20 October 2022, new requirements were introduced for foreign nationals entering and residing in the West Bank.
+Israel introduced requirements for foreign nationals entering and residing in the West Bank in October 2022.
 Further information and contact details for enquiries can be found on the Israeli government website.

 Entry and exit conditions can change at short notice.
 For details about visas, security checks, currency, customs and quarantine regulations: